Students aiming to complete any type of research are first required to obtain approval from GCU’s Institutional Review Board, or IRB.

 Keep in mind that only students in the 4th week of their doctoral program will be able to access the DC Network.
 Additionally, you can select the orange Help icon in the upper right corner of the iMedRIS website for assistance regardless of what type of student you are.

-Technical Support can assist students with logging into the IRB website, called iRIS.
 This website can be accessed directly at gcuirb.imedris.net.
 The login information is your GCU email address and GCU password.
 If you are unable to log in, we recommend resetting your password.
 Click the link below to be taken to instructions for resetting your password.

 Frequently Asked Questions: